Virulence Mechanisms of Microbial Pathogens

 A major obstacle in deciphering Legionella virulence mechanisms is that the deletion of effector-encoding genes, individually or even in groups, rarely results in detectable intracellular growth defects, a phenomenon that is attributed to the existence of a significant level of overlap in the effectors function and/or host targets, so that the loss of individual effectors is compensated for by the activity of synergistic or redundant effectors.
 Classical genetic approaches such as transposon mutagenesis or chemical mutagenesis, which target genes at random and often disrupt house-keeping genes essential for viability, have been mostly unsuccessful in identifying combinations of virulence-critical genes of Legionella, other than those encoding components of the essential Dot/Icm apparatus.

-We created a novel gene-silencing tool in Legionella that harnesses the power of CRISPR interference (CRISPRi) to silence pairs or even entire groups of bacterial genes to systematically screen for combinations of virulence-critical effectors in this pathogen (Figure 3).
-CRISPRi requires the presence of three functional components: a protein called dCas9, which is the nuclease-deficient form of the Streptococcus pyogenes Cas9 enzyme; a trans-activating CRISPR (tracr) RNA that interacts with both dCas9 and the third component of this system, the CRISPR (cr)RNA. crRNAs, together with the tracrRNA, specifically direct dCas9 through base-pairing to complementary target DNAs, thus imposing a road block that prevents gene expression by sterically precluding RNA polymerase from gaining access to the gene (Figure 3).
+We created a novel gene-silencing tool in Legionella that harnesses the power of CRISPR interference (CRISPRi) to silence pairs or even entire groups of bacterial genes so as to systematically screen for combinations of virulence-critical effectors in this pathogen (Figure 2).
+CRISPRi requires the presence of three functional components: a protein called dCas9, which is the nuclease-deficient form of the Streptococcus pyogenes Cas9 enzyme; a trans-activating CRISPR (tracr) RNA that interacts with both dCas9 and the third component of this system, the CRISPR (cr)RNA.
+Together with the tracrRNA, crRNAs specifically direct dCas9 through base-pairing to complementary target DNAs, thus imposing a road block that prevents gene expression by sterically precluding RNA polymerase from gaining access to the gene (Figure 2).
 In nature, CRISPR/Cas systems are found in the majority of bacterial and archaeal genomes, where they serve as a naturally occurring adaptive immune system.
 Fragments of foreign DNA, such as virus DNA, transposable elements, or plasmids, are degraded, and fragments are incorporated into the bacterial chromosome as a series of spacers separated by repeats.
 Such repeat-spacer-repeat arrays, which can contain dozens or even hundreds of unique spacers, serve as a memory of past infections and protect the bacteria from re-infection.

-Given the natural multiplex (meaning multiple gene targets at a time) capability of CRISPRi, we reasoned that this system could be exploited in Legionella to simultaneously silence entire families of chromosomal genes simply by replacing the foreign DNA spacer sequences of CRISPR arrays with sequences complementary to the bacterium’s own genes (Figure 3).
+Given the natural multiplex (meaning multiple gene targets at a time) capability of CRISPRi, we reasoned that this system could be exploited in Legionella to simultaneously silence entire families of chromosomal genes simply by replacing the foreign DNA spacer sequences of CRISPR arrays with sequences complementary to the bacterium’s own genes (Figure 2).
 The dCas9–encoding gene was integrated into the Legionella genome, while the tracrRNA– and crRNA–encoding sequences were provided on a plasmid, each under control of the anhydrous tetracycline-inducible tet promoter.
 Using biochemical and cell-based assays, we confirmed that our CRISPRi approach was tunable, specific, and functional during intracellular growth.
 Most importantly, it was multiplex-capable, allowing us to silence up to ten genes at a time in Legionella.
 Upon interrogation of nearly 200 effector-encoding genes using synthesized arrays of ten repeat-spacer-repeat elements, we discovered several combinations of genes that, when silenced simultaneously, led to profound growth defects of Legionella in human macrophages or amoeba, notably without compromising bacterial growth outside the host.
 Such newly discovered virulence genes represent promising new targets for therapeutic intervention.

-Design of a next generation randomized multiplex CRISPRi approach
+Design of a next-generation randomized multiplex CRISPRi approach

 A major limitation of the proof-of-concept CRISPRi approach described above was that it was not randomized, given that the 10-plex CRISPR arrays had to be commercially synthesized, meaning that they each targeted a predetermined group of ten specific Legionella genes.
 To bypass this limitation, we generated an improved CRISPRi tool whereby the CRISPR arrays were self-assembled in a randomized (rather than predetermined) fashion from oligonucleotide pairs.
-We succeeded in assembling a collection of thousands of plasmids containing hundreds of unique combinations of arrays able to silence between two and eleven genes (average of 3.1 genes), serving as the foundation for the first multiplex, randomized CRISPR interference sequencing (MuRCiS) pipeline (Figure 4).
-We also designed a customized bioinformatics algorithm that monitored differences in array abundance in the output (post infection) vs input pool, where a reduction in the abundance of an array was indicative that it had silenced gene combinations indispensable for intracellular replication.
+We succeeded in assembling a collection of thousands of plasmids containing hundreds of unique combinations of arrays able to silence between two and eleven genes (average of 3.1 genes), serving as the foundation for the first multiplex, randomized CRISPR interference sequencing (MuRCiS) pipeline (Figure 3).
+We also designed a customized bioinformatics algorithm that monitored differences in array abundance in the output (post infection) vs. input pool, where a reduction in the abundance of an array was indicative that it had silenced gene combinations indispensable for intracellular replication.

 In a proof-of-concept study, we used MuRCiS to probe 44 highly conserved transmembrane domain (TMD)–containing effectors of Legionella for their importance during bacterial replication in both U937 macrophages (the disease host) and Acanthamoeba castellanii (the environmental host), and several gene combinations that were identified as vital have become the focus of our future research.
 The MuRCiS platform is applicable to other groups of gene families besides T4SS effectors and will undoubtedly identify more interesting biology related to Legionella pathogenesis.